shivannis/xandr-docs-public/xandr-docs/articles/monetize/inventory-quality-targeting.md

 > [!IMPORTANT]
 > Regardless of your inventory quality settings, you will never serve on sellers that you have blocked in your **Seller Eligibility** settings.
 For more details, see [Edit Seller Defaults](edit-seller-defaults.md).

-If you choose to serve on Xandr-reviewed or seller-reviewed inventory, you can click the **Edit** button to further expand your reach to target inventory that has been flagged (by Xandr or by the seller) with sensitive attributes and intended audiences.
+If you choose to serve on Microsoft Advertising-reviewed or seller-reviewed inventory, you can click the **Edit** button to further expand your reach to target inventory that has been flagged (by Microsoft Advertising or by the seller) with sensitive attributes and intended audiences.

 ## Related topics